osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 # Tournament Approval

-The o!TR team requires tournaments meet the following criteria before being accepted into our rating system.
-The o!TR team reserves the final say on whether a tournament is deemed fair for acceptance into our system.
+The o!TR team requires tournaments meet the criteria below before being accepted into our rating system.
+Please note that the team reserves the final say on whether a specific tournament is deemed fair for acceptance into our system.

 > A list of all reviewed tournaments may be viewed on [this spreadsheet](https://docs.google.com/spreadsheets/d/1F6yBKfVQqkusVxoIEEBP9j4l0h52D0tPHODGXQqCau8/edit?gid=817877375#gid=817877375).
 >